 Cynthia was elected Wyoming State Treasurer in 1998.
 In eight years (two terms) as Wyoming State Treasurer, she converted Wyoming’s primarily fixed income investment portfolio of $3.5 billion to a fully diversified portfolio of equities, real estate and fixed income investments, public and private, domestic and international, totaling $8.5 billion.
 Her term of office as State Treasurer ended in January 2007.

 Cynthia continues to be involved in the daily operations of the Lummis family ranch.
-She and her husband, Al Wiederspahn, a former Wyoming legislator and Cheyenne attorney, have one daughter, Annaliese.
+She and her late husband, Al Wiederspahn, a former Wyoming legislator and Cheyenne attorney, have one daughter, Annaliese.